-66 Plasma Science (Plasma- Definition, Physics and Chemistry)
+Plasma Science (Plasma- Definition, Physics, and Chemistry)

 In 1922, the American scientist Irving Langmuir proposed that the electrons, ions and neutrals in an ionized gas could be considered as corpuscular material entrained in some kind of fluid medium and termed this entraining medium "plasma", similar to the plasma, introduced by the Czech physiologist Jan Evangelista Purkinje to denote the clear fluid which remains after removal of all the corpuscular material in blood.
-However, it emerged that there was no "fluid medium" entraining the electrons, ions, and neutrals in an ionized gas (Bellan 2015), nevertheless the name prevailed.
+However, it emerged that there was no "fluid medium" entraining the electrons, ions, and neutrals in ionized gas (Bellan 2015), nevertheless the name prevailed.

-74 The term "plasma" refers to a partially or wholly ionized gas composed essentially of photons, ions and free electrons as well as atoms in their fundamental or excited states 75 76 possessing a net neutral charge.
-The plasma possesses a net neutral charge because the 77 number of positive charge carriers is equal to the number of negative ones (Kudra and 78 Mujumdar 2009).
+The term "plasma" refers to a partially or wholly ionized gas composed essentially of photons, ions, and free electrons as well as atoms in their fundamental or excited states possessing a net neutral charge.
+The plasma possesses a net neutral charge because the number of positive charge carriers is equal to the number of negative ones (Kudra and Mujumdar 2009).
 Electrons and photons are usually designated as "light" species in contrast to the rest of the constituents designated as "heavy" species.
-Due to its unique properties 79 80 plasma is often referred to as the fourth state of matter according to a scheme expressing an 81 increase in the energy level from solid to liquid to gas and ultimately to plasma.
+Due to its unique properties plasma is often referred to as the fourth state of matter according to a scheme expressing an increase in the energy level from solid to liquid to gas and ultimately to plasma.

-82 Definition of Technology
+Definition of Technology

-83 Thermal plasma, operating at many hundreds or thousands of degrees above ambient, 84 would be immediately detrimental to the quality of food products.
-Non thermal plasma is 85 therefore the focus.
-For the sake of clarity, however, a distinction must be made between 86 what non thermal means to a plasma physicist and what the same term means to a food 87 processor.
-To the physicist, non-thermal means that the plasma has a distinctly non uniform 88 distribution of energy (a non-equilibrium) among the constituent particles.
-Electrons are 89 likely to transfer energy via collisions with heavier particles, exciting the larger particle in to 90 a state of reactivity (Fridmanetal.
+Thermal plasma, operating at many hundreds or thousands of degrees above ambient, would be immediately detrimental to the quality of food products.
+A nonthermal plasma is therefore the focus.
+For the sake of clarity, however, a distinction must be made between what nonthermal means to a plasma physicist and what the same term means to a food processor.
+To the physicist, non-thermal means that the plasma has a distinctly non uniform distribution of energy (a non-equilibrium) among the constituent particles.
+Electrons are likely to transfer energy via collisions with heavier particles, exciting the larger particle in to a state of reactivity (Fridmanetal.
 2005, Niemira & Gutsol 2010).
-To a food processor, nonthermal means that the mode of action of the antimicrobial process does not rely on thermal 91 92 kill for inactivation of associated pathogens.
-As a practical matter, non-thermal processes are

-93 generally regarded as those that cause little or no thermal damage to the food product being 94 treated.
-There are three primary mechanisms by which cold plasma inactivates microbes 95 (Moisanetal.
-2002).
+To a food processor, non-thermal means that the mode of action of the antimicrobial process does not rely on thermal kill for inactivation of associated pathogens.
+As a practical matter, non-thermal processes are regarded as those that cause little or no thermal damage to the food product being treated.

+Comment [G28]: Deleted:an

+Comment [G30]: Inserted: A n

+Comment [G31]: Deleted:N

+Comment [G32]: Deleted:generally

-- 96 • The first is the chemical interaction of radicals, reactive species, or charged particles 97 with cell membranes.
+- There are three primary mechanisms by which cold plasma inactivates microbes (Moisanetal.
+2002). - The first is the chemical interaction of radicals, reactive species, or charged particles with cell membranes. - The second is by damage to membranes and internal cellular components by UV radiation. - Finally, DNA strands may be broken by UV generated during recombination of the plasma species.

-- 98

-- 99

-- 100

-The second is by damage to membranes and internal cellular components by UV radiation.

-• Finally, DNA strands may be broken by UV generated during recombination of the 101 plasma species.

-102 While on a given commodity, one mode of action may be more significant than another, the 103 greatest sanitizing efficacy results from plasma with multiple antimicrobial mechanisms 104 (Moisan et al. 2002, Laroussi 2003).
-As a food processing technology, cold plasma is new 105 enough that the terminology is still evolving.
-The terms cold plasma (Noriega et al. 2011), 106 cool plasma (Tran et al. 2008), atmospheric pressure plasma(Chirokovetal.2005),cold 107 atmospheric gas plasma (Moisanetal.2001), and other comparable terms have been used in 108 recent publications.
-In other cases, the plasma is described by the generative technology, e.g., 109 dielectric barrier discharge (Fridman et al. 2006), plasma jet (Lu etal.2009), uniform glow 110 discharge plasma(Gadrietal.2000), gliding arc discharge (Burlicaetal.
-2010), etc.
+While on a given commodity, one mode of action may be more significant than another, the 101 greatest sanitizing efficacy results from plasma with multiple antimicrobial mechanisms 102 (Moisan et al. 2002, Laroussi 2003).
+As a food processing technology, cold plasma is new 103 enough that the terminology is still evolving.
+The terms cold plasma (Noriega et al. 2011), 104 cool plasma (Tran et al. 2008), atmospheric pressure plasma(Chirokovetal.2005), cold 105 106 atmospheric gas plasma (Moisanetal.2001), and other comparable terms have been used in recent publications.
+In other cases, the plasma is described by the generative technology, e.g., 107 108 dielectric barrier discharge (Fridman et al. 2006), plasma jet (Lu etal.
+2009), uniform glow discharge plasma(Gadrietal.2000), gliding arc discharge (Burlicaetal.
+2010), etc. 109

-111 Types of Plasma
+Types of Plasma